Lee Grosscup: Professional career

-Selected by the New York Giants with the tenth overall pick in the 1959 NFL draft, Grosscup appeared in eight games in his two seasons with the Giants.
+Selected by the New York Giants in the first round with the tenth overall pick in the 1959 NFL draft, Grosscup appeared in eight games in his two seasons with the Giants.
 The Giants were the Eastern champions in 1959 and 1961, but fell in both title games on the road (31–16 against the Baltimore Colts and 37–0 against the Green Bay Packers).

 After being waived by the Giants, in August 1962, his contract was purchased for $100 by the second-year Minnesota Vikings, but he was cut before the beginning of the season.
 This allowed Grosscup to return to New York in September, this time with the New York Titans of the American Football League (later known as the New York Jets), in its third season.
 He began the season as the starter, but missed six weeks with a knee injury.
 Grosscup was cut on the final day of the 1963 preseason and signed with the Saskatchewan Roughriders of the Canadian Football League three days later.
 That same year, Grosscup released his first book, entitled Fourth and One.

 After failing to make the San Francisco 49ers, Grosscup spent the 1964 season on the Oakland Raiders' taxi squad.
 He was cut by the Raiders the following season and signed with the Hartford Charter Oaks of the newly formed Continental Football League, and became a player-coach.

 While skilled as a quarterback, Grosscup had the artistic temperament of a poet or writer, rather than the hard-bitten or violent temperament typically associated with professional football at the time.
 Before joining the NFL, he held a public written correspondence about football with a sportswriter.
 While popular generally, Grosscup came off as arrogant to his future Giants teammates, who originally isolated him when he joined the team and where he remained on the fringes of the team's players throughout his two years there.

 Giants coach Allie Sherman disliked Grosscup as a player and a person; and during his short stint in Minnesota, Grosscup infuriated coach Norm Van Brocklin by using the word "deuce" instead of "two" when calling a play, Van Brocklin telling him to use numbers as he did not go for "Madison Avenue stuff".
 After that, the Vikings players called Grosscup, Deuce or Madison.

 Broadcasting career

 After the 1966 season, Grosscup began a career in broadcasting.
-He spent one season calling AFL games for NBC before beginning a twenty-year stint as a college football analyst for ABC, working alongside notable voices such as Bill Flemming, Chris Schenkel, Keith Jackson, Verne Lundquist and Al Michaels and Curt Gowdy.
+He spent one season calling AFL games for NBC before beginning a twenty-year stint as a college football analyst for ABC, working alongside notable voices such as Bill Flemming, Chris Schenkel, Keith Jackson, Verne Lundquist, Al Michaels, and Curt Gowdy.

 Grosscup was also a broadcaster in the USFL, first as a radio analyst for the Oakland Invaders, then as a television analyst on ABC from 1984–1985 or 1982–1985.

 Grosscup was the radio analyst for the Sacramento Gold Miners of the CFL during the and seasons.

 Grosscup was a voter in the Harris Interactive College Football Poll.